Time-consistent portfolio selection with monotone mean-variance preferences: Introduction

-However, the mathematical definition of the abovementioned Nash equilibrium controls cannot ensure that the spike deviation is strictly worse off.
+However, the mathematical definition of the aforementioned Nash equilibrium controls cannot ensure that the spike deviation is strictly worse off.
 In other words, the equilibrium does not necessarily correspond to a maximum as mentioned in \cite[Remark 3.5]{Bjork-Khapko-Murgoci-2017}.
+In this case, the resulting equilibrium solution (i.e. the time-consistent strategy) may be questionable, as the agent could still have an incentive to deviate from it.
 Once the equilibrium is merely a saddle point, some deviations from it are profitable in the discrete-time approximation with some time lattice.
-In this situation, the corresponding Nash equilibrium control is not considered as a strong equilibrium strategy. \cite{He-Jiang-2021} investigate whether some classical time-consistent control problems have strong equilibrium strategies in the closed-loop Nash equilibrium, and find that the answer relies on the range of spike deviations.
-For the conventional MV portfolio problem, the time-consistent strategy is not a strong equilibrium strategy, if the spike deviation is allowed to be a general feedback function.
-In contrast, the answer changes to yes if the spike deviation is restricted to be constant in the sufficiently short period.
-In this paper, we also investigate whether the Nash equilibrium controls for the SMMV portfolio problem are strong equilibrium strategies, when all the parameters and the spike deviation are constant.
+In this situation, the corresponding Nash equilibrium control is not considered as a strong equilibrium strategy. \cite{He-Jiang-2021} studied the closed-loop strong equilibrium strategy for several concerned problems (including mean-variance and non-exponential discounting utility maximization).
+In this paper, we investigate whether the derived Nash equilibrium controls in both types for the SMMV portfolio problem are strong equilibrium strategies, when all the parameters and the spike deviation are constant.